NickGrunert/master-thesis/modules/03_truth_compare.typ

     $ R^2 = 1 - (sum_(i=1)^n (y_i - accent(y, hat)_i)^2)/(sum_(i=1)^n (y_i - accent(y, macron))^2) $ <formula:r2>

     #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
-    // TODO totally prolong the explanations in this section One approach entailed the utilization of conventional statistical metrics for the assessment of the discrepancy between two datasets.
+    One approach entailed the utilization of conventional statistical metrics for the assessment of the discrepancy between two datasets.
     Specifically, the following metrics are of relevance: the #abr("MAE"), the #abr("MSE"), the #abr("RMSE"), and the R2 score.

+    The #abr("MAE") and #abr("MSE") are calculated by taking the absolute or squared difference respectively between the two datasets and averaging it, as demonstrated in @formula:mae and @formula:mse.
+    The #abr("RMSE") is calculated by simply taking the square root of the #abr("MSE"), shown in @formula:rmse.
+    More complex, the R2 score is calculated by taking the variance of the two datasets and dividing it by the variance of the first dataset, as demonstrated in @formula:r2.

     The #abr("MAE"), #abr("MSE"), and the #abr("RMSE") are all error metrics.
     These metrics directly measure the differences between the values of two datasets, under the assumption that the two datasets are directly correlated 1-to-1.
     The R2 score is a measure of the extent to which the data aligns with a linear model, also referred to as the coefficient of determination.
     This range extends from $(-infinity, 1]$, with 1 representing a perfect fit and negative values denoting a lack of fit for the data within the linear model.

-    The #abr("MAE") is calculated by taking the absolute difference between the two datasets and averaging it (see @formula:mae).
-    The #abr("MSE") is calculated by taking the squared difference between the two datasets and averaging it (see @formula:mse).
-    The #abr("RMSE") is calculated by taking the square root of the MSE (see @formula:rmse).
-    The R2 is calculated by taking the variance of the two datasets and dividing it by the variance of the first dataset, as demonstrated in @formula:r2.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
     The code segment that follows illustrates the Python implementation by leveraging SciPy library functions, thereby eliminating the necessity for manual formula implementation.